 Choose whole grains over refined foods.

 Experts explain that the best whole grains are those that have least touched by processing.
 These are the just-harvested quinoa, oats, and wild rice.
-There are individuals who choose to abstain from taking any processed grains and diets include whole wheat pasta and whole grain bread prepared from simple ingredients that are part of eating clean.
+There are individuals who choose to abstain from taking any processed grains and diets include whole wheat pasta and whole grain bread prepared from pure ingredients that are part of eating clean.

 Choosing whole grains over refined carbs like sugar, white pasta, and white bread, you will be getting more fiber, inflammation-fighting phytonutrients, and antioxidants.
-And individuals who eat more whole grains will have easy time in reducing their unwanted weight and keeping it off for a long time.
+And individuals who eat more whole grains will have an easy time in reducing their unwanted weight and keeping it off for a long time.

-However, clean sugars like honey, maple syrup, and dehydrated sugar cane juice are also good options, while legumes and beans are also important part of this clean eating habit.
+However, clean sugars like honey, maple syrup, and dehydrated sugar cane juice are also good options, while legumes and beans are also an important part of this clean eating habit.

 Limit on eating meat.

-Most research recommend on eating less meat.
+Most research recommends eating less meat.
 Some experts claimed that veganism is not part of clean eating since the latter encourages eating less meat to help us reduce high blood pressure, lower risks for heart problems, and keep our weight in check.
-While eating more produce help us get the fiber we need, we also need healthy fats and vitamins and minerals in our diet.
+While eating more produce helps us get the fiber we need, we also need healthy fats and vitamins and minerals in our diet.
 Most Americans get their suggested 0.8 grams of protein for every kilogram of body weight, or approximately 56 grams every day for men and 46 grams each day for women.
 Nuts, beans, eggs, and dairy with no-added sugar also offer protein that we need.